Anemone Geyser

+The Anemone Geysers are two geysers in the Upper Geyser Basin of Yellowstone National Park, alongside the majority of the world's active geysers, including Old Faithful, in the United States.
+They are located ten feet from each other, sometimes appearing independent, but with behavior that suggests both geysers are connected.
+The geysers are often compared to sea anemones, displaying pools with smooth, round sinter in them.

-Anemone Geyser is a geyser in the Upper Geyser Basin of Yellowstone National Park in the United States.
-Anemone is actually two closely related geysers.
-The larger of the two is known as Big or North Anemone while the smaller is known as Little or South Anemone.
-The two geysers were named after the anemone flower by the Hague Party in 1904.
-Both vents have a pale yellow color and shape similar to the flower.
+The larger geyser is known as Big or North Anemone.
+The smaller geyser is known as Little or South Anemone.
+Both geysers were named after the anemone flower by the Hague Party in 1904.
+Both vents have a pale yellow color and a shape similar to the anemone flower.

 Geology

-Big Anemone has eruptions lasting 25 to 45 seconds every 6 to 10 minutes reaching a height of 6 to 8 ft.
+Big Anemone has eruptions lasting 25 to 45 seconds every 6 to 10 minutes, reaching a height of 6 to 8 ft.
 Water can be heard rising in the crater prior to eruption.
-After an eruption, the water quickly and noisily retreats into the crater.
+After an eruption, the water quickly retreats into the crater.

-Little Anemone has less vigorous but longer-lasting eruptions than Big Anemone.
-Interval between eruptions can vary from 6 to 35 minutes, and eruptions can last from less than a minute to more than 30 minutes.
-The fountain rarely reaches more than 4 ft in height, and on occasion the crater will fill with water then drain without erupting.
+Little Anemone has less vigorous but longer-lasting eruptions.
+The interval between eruptions can vary from 6 to 35 minutes, and eruptions can last from less than a minute to more than 30 minutes.
+Eruptions from Little Anemone rarely reach more than 4 ft in height.
+On occasion, the crater will fill with water, then drain without erupting.

-On occasion, Little Anemone has near non-stop activity.
-This causes Big Anemone to have very long intervals and weak eruptions.
-The Anemone geysers are also part of the weekly Geyser Hill wave; it increases and decreases their interval and duration over the course of a week or multiples of one week.
+Little Anemone also experiences near non-stop activity.
+This causes Big Anemone to experience long intervals and weak eruptions.
+The Anemone geysers are part of the weekly Geyser Hill wave, increasing and decreasing their interval and duration over the course of a week or multiples of one week.